All Episodes

 Do you want to change?

-Well, change everything.
+Well, change everything, you know.

-You know, those are exaggerations.
+Those are exaggerations.

 Yeah, that's true.

-There's huge numbers of things I want to change.
+There are huge numbers of things I want to change.

-And I believe that Making care political, making love political, is something.
+And I believe that making care political, making love political, is something.

-So, go someplace where they're dying of starvation and take several of your most valuable possessions I mean that you can move your Rolex watch or your Van Gogh painting and hold it in one hand and the starving child in the other and see if one, see if the things can distract you.
+I mean, that you can move, your Rolex watch or your Van Gogh painting, and hold it in one hand and the starving child in the other.

 Hold on, Patch.